CITES Policy Updates: Regulatory Compliance and Advocacy

 NAMM plans further activities to keep members informed of the new requirements.
 An educational session will be scheduled at the NAMM Show in Anaheim in January, 2017 and, if necessary, an informational webinar will be scheduled before then.
 In the meantime, NAMM government affairs representatives will be meeting with FWS officials to determine the most efficient means of compliance.

-- CITES Protected Species Travel Tips from the League of American Orchestras
+- Resource: CITES Travel Tips from the League of American Orchestras

 Before embarking on the permit process for traveling with individual instruments, it's critical to understand as much as possible about the rules and limitations that apply to travel with permits.
 For tips, best practices, charts, templates, forms, and a lot more, link here